By using this website, you agree to our privacy policy

 On the morning of the funeral, Fergus and I took a bale of hay to lay into the bottom of the grave which made it look less dark and more inviting.

 We did not order any special funeral flowers.
 We simply let the church ladies who always do the flowers decorate the church as they wish, requesting that they use pinks and blues and whites, which Mum always liked.
 We then rang our lovely local florist, Ivy’s and simply asked for six bouquets in pink and blues and they delivered the most stunning flowers.
 We then arranged them using the wire Dad had pre-placed on the coffin, and Mum’s coffin looked so feminine and pretty.
 Dad added a finishing touch- a wooden cross that Mum had liked stuck to the back using a glue gun, and it looked lovely as I followed the coffin into the church.
 For the reception after the funeral, we arranged our own flowers taken from Mum and Dad's garden.
+Here are some beautiful funeral flowers ideas for anyone wanting inspiration.

 Lifting Mum from her cold box into her coffin needed four strong people, but it was not very difficult.